wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 * Post-Page-Associator has been granted the "Famous Software" Award!
 [To the post &raquo;](http://download.famouswhy.com/post_page_associator/)

 > #### Pro Version available!
-> If you like the Lite Version why switching to the [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts? :)
+> If you like the Lite Version why not switching to the [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts? :)

 = Handling =